 - Glenn Kotche - drums, percussion, cimbalom, siren, chimes

 I trope like a toothache when I hear myself sing:

 - Added Alliterative Appeal: "War on War", "Poor Places".

 - Album Title Drop: "Poor Places".

-- Call-Forward: "I Am Trying to Break Your Heart" references "I'm the Man Who Loves You" in its end of song meltdown.
+- Call-Forward: "I Am Trying to Break Your Heart" contains a snippet of "I'm the Man Who Loves You" in its ending meltdown.

 - Epic Rocking: "I Am Trying to Break Your Heart" and "Reservations"

 - Last Note Nightmare:

 - Longest Song Goes Last: "Reservations", the album closer, clocks in at 7 minutes and 23 seconds.

 - Rockumentary: I Am Trying to Break Your Heart, about the album's recording.